ScottLogic/blog/_posts/2024-10-21-building-an-assignment-algorithm-2.markdown

 ![fig3: Prioritising sorting by compromise: the play off between Chewbacca and The Emperor]({{ site.github.url }}/jwarren/assets/assignment-algorithm-2/table3.JPG)

 However, if Chewbacca’s aggregate compromise was 5 and the emperor’s compromise was 4, we would want a different outcome.
 Since the difference between the two aggregate compromises is small, we would rather Chewbacca move and have his 2nd choice (and have an aggregate compromise of 7) rather than the Emperor to take his 3rd choice, shooting his aggregate compromise from 4 up to 9.
-I would argue therefore that Chewbacca should take his 2nd choice shown in the slideshow, meaning Chewbaca would have an aggregate compromise of 7 and the Emperor have an aggregate compromise of 4.
+I would argue therefore that Chewbacca should take his 2nd choice shown in the slideshow, meaning Chewbacca would have an aggregate compromise of 7 and the Emperor have an aggregate compromise of 4.
 This is prioritising sorting by surplus difference.
 All of this is to say, we can’t sort one way after the other, we need to sort compromise and surplus difference simultaneously to cover all circumstances.

 ![fig4: Prioritising sorting by surplus difference: the 2nd play off between Chewbacca and The Emperor]({{ site.github.url }}/jwarren/assets/assignment-algorithm-2/table4.JPG)